fineboy0407/react-app-simple-calculator/README.md

 # react-app-simple-calculator
 A simple Calculator Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook.
+Along with Calculator several small applications are also hosted.

 This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
 All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are combined using [Webpack 5](https://webpack.js.org/concepts/) to get the build for production purpose.